-If you’re wondering how to learn about Alice’s underground culture, just talk to a friendly local and see what they have to say.
+If you’re wondering how to learn about Alice’s underground culture, talk to a friendly local and see what they have to say.
 Our local guru Frankie says, “There’s always something happening!
-Whispers spread like wildfire in Alice Springs in terms of interesting low key events, so the best way to find out about them is to talk to locals, we’re always in the know – come and have a coffee and chat at The Goods Coffee Shop.
+Whispers spread like wildfire in Alice Springs in terms of interesting low-key events, so the best way to find out about them is to talk to locals, we’re always in the know – come and have a coffee and chat at The Goods Coffee Shop.

-Frankie doesn’t have a favourite cultural experience – although she is biased towards the things she makes and puts into the community as a practising artist – but she is constantly “floored by the quality and energy of the arts and cultural scene in Central Australia.
+Frankie doesn’t have a favourite cultural experience – although she’s biased towards the things she makes and puts into the community as a practising artist – but she’s constantly “floored by the quality and energy of the arts and cultural scene in Central Australia.
 I would say one of the most vital and interesting things that has emerged over the past few years is Apmere angkentye-kenhe (A Place for Language), which is a space for anybody and everybody to learn about Arrernte language from Arrernte people in an amazingly designed space in the centre of town, highlighting the importance of indigenous languages to culture, place and people”.

 Other cultural places of merit